What about your concept questions? The famous CCQ’s

 Usually, the best approach is to follow these three simple steps:

-- Turn the propositions into a series of simple questions
+Turn the phrases into a series of simple questions

-By underlying propositions, I mean the concepts or notions within words, phrases, sentence patterns
+By underlying meanings, I mean the concepts or notions hidden inside the words, phrases, or sentence patterns

 – one of the fingers